Transport in Jersey: Cycling

 Jersey has infrastructure dedicated to cyclists.
 Cycle infrastructure has been improving in the previous decade under the Sustainable Transport Policy.

 The best developed cycle route is the route from St Helier to Corbière.
 The route consists of segregated cycle paths and shared pedestrian-cycle paths, including the St Aubin's Bay promenade and the Railway Walk.
 The connection from West Park to Havre des Pas was completed an upgraded after a ministerial decision in 2011.
 A branch of this route connects to St Peter's Village via Les Quennevais.

 There is a segregated cycle-pedestrian path along St Peter's Valley, which connects pedestrians and cyclists from the green lane network in St Mary to roads near the St Aubin's Bay Promenade cycle route.
 It was opened in 2016.

 Jersey has a network of signposted cycle routes.
 There are fifteen routes in total, such as route 1, which forms a loop around the island.
 Most of the routes are on quieter lanes and dedicated paths, however some of these routes are on busy main road with no dedicated infrastructure.

 The Eastern Cycle Route network is a proposed network of cycle-safe routes in the eastern parishes of St Clement and Grouville.
 The first section from Gorey to La Ville-ès-Renauds in Grouville was opened in 2011.

 There is a dedicated network of Green Lanes across the island, which have a 15 mph speed limit and where priority is afforded to cyclists.

-Jersey has a shared electric bike operator, EVie, that provides islandwide self-service electric bike hire.